Velli20/Tachograph/README.md

 - Keeps driver safely within EU and AETR rules
 - Timers for WTD regulations
 - Records automatically route and speed
-- Automatically switch between driving and manual labour based upon GPS movement
+- Automatically track between driving and manual labour based upon GPS movement
 - Can send logs and summaries via email, bluetooth and other means in an Excel compatible format
-- A home screen widget, showing the current driving state
+- A home screen widget showing the current driving state
 - Implements advanced rules: split breaks, 10-hour days twice per week, 15 hour spread and more
 - Graphical countdown for each rule
 - Alarms that can be set to alert user to each ending activity